HodaAlemi/Tracing/README.md

 ## Introduction

 Distributed tracing is particularly well-suited for debugging and monitoring microservices.
 [Contributed libraries](https://github.com/opentracing-contrib?utf8=%E2%9C%93&q=scala&type=&language=) are available in different languages.

-This project has the implementation of tracing for a Rest API which is built on Akka-HTTP and Akka-Actors framework.
-The API has the functionality of registering orders.
+OrderRegistryAPI is a Rest API written in Scala, and is based on Akka Actor framework and Akka HTTP modules.
+This application has the simple functionality of registering orders and is meant to show how to implement tracing for Akka Actors and Akka HTTP.

 ## Tracer
 A Tracer is the actual implementation that will record the Spans and publish them somewhere.